 Learn how to grow Chrysanthemums from seed.
-Perennial plants that regularly undergo name changes, and may be listed as Chrysanthemum, Leucanthemum, Pyrethrum, or Tanacetum.
+These perennial plants regularly undergo name changes, and may be listed as Chrysanthemum, Leucanthemum, Pyrethrum, or Tanacetum.

 Shasta daisy: Leucanthemum x superbum & Painted daisy: Chrysanthemum coccineum